TKelia/Linux_Week_3_Formative_1/README.md

 ---

-## Question 4: Diary Manager with Encryption
+## Question 4: Encrypted Diary Manager
 Files: `crypto.c`, `diary.c`
-This is a command-line diary manager.
-It uses a shared library to encrypt and decrypt personal diary entries using a simple symmetric key (key = 4).
-The encrypted entries are stored in memory.
-To view them, the user must enter the correct password.
+A command-line diary application that encrypts and decrypts diary entries with a simple symmetric key (key = 4) using a shared library.
+Encrypted entries are stored in memory, and a correct password is required to view them.

 ### How to run:
 ```bash